Delano grape strike: Additional effects beyond the strike

-Measures to Suppress the Movement
+Suppression attempts

-Even though the strikers remained peaceful and non violent during their strike, grape growers on the other hand, did not fully adhere to the peace.
+Even though the strikers remained peaceful and non-violent during their strike, grape growers on the other hand did not fully adhere to the peace.
 Grape growers took measures to try and stop the movement.
 Growers would use pesticide and spray picketers with harmful chemicals, which would even temporarily blind them.
 They would also use tactics like cutting off water supplies needed by farmworkers.
 Grape Growers would push, shove, and even try to run over the picketers to try and stop them from picketing.
 Even though they were facing violent attacks, picketers remained nonviolent and continued their peaceful protesting.
 This allowed them to gain even more attention for their determination and will.